jkllau2/online-notification-bot/README.md

 # Project Name

-"Check when your Friends are online" Notification Bot for Discord
+"Check when your Friends are online in a specific channel" Notification Bot for Discord

 ## Installation